 Demonstrating diversity in marketing has to be intentional, and mistakes usually happen when we lack intention.
 Think about how you can create a better climate for more and different perspectives, ideas, people and opinions in your marketing creative, strategies and execution.

-Chris Bintliff is a marketing consultant who serves as Chief Marketing Officer for The Kaleidoscope Group.
-Learn more at notreallyrocketscience.com.
+Chris Bintliff is a marketing consultant and leader who serves The Kaleidoscope Group.